burkeholland/quick-start/src/chapters/chapter4.md

 ## NativeScript modules

-In the previous chapter, you already saw how NativeScript leverages the concept of 'modules' to include bits of code that are kept in the tns_modules folder.
-Using 'require', you can include these snippets ad hoc in your code when you need to use them, similar to the way you use npm to import node libraries.
+In the previous chapter, you already saw how NativeScript leverages the concept of 'modules' to include bits of code that are kept in the `tns_modules` folder.
+Using `require()`, you can include these snippets ad hoc in your code when you need to use them, similar to the way you use npm to import node libraries.
 Let's take a closer look at these modules and what they can do for your app.

->If you dig a bit into the tns_modules folder and find the http folder, you can see how a tns module is constructed.
+>If you dig a bit into the tns_modules folder and find the http folder, you can see how a NativeScript module is constructed.
 It includes:
-- a package.json that sets the name of the module and includes the base http.js file
+- a package.json file that sets the name of the module and includes the base file that defines the module.
-- a file containing android native code (http-request.android.js)
+- a file containing android native code (http-request.android.js).
-- a file containing ios native code (http-request.ios.js)
+- a file containing ios native code (http-request.ios.js).
-- a generic file (http.js) that abstract the platform-specific code above into a platform-agnostic format readable by the NativeScript runtime.
+- a generic file (http.js) that abstracts the platform-specific code above into a platform-agnostic API so that you can make HTTP calls on both platforms using a single JavaScript API.

+>A note about platform-specific files: Any file, whether XML, CSS, or JavaScript, in NativeScript can have a platform-specific file and will be named accordingly.
+These files are included on an ad hoc basis when NativeScript compiles an app - for an iOS app, the ios file is included, and for Android, the android version is included.
+These files contain native code to manage device-specific actions, but a platform-specific file written in XML or CSS might contain code to make the presentation layer behave or look differently on a different platform.
+We'll explore this method in detail below.

->More information on modules can be found [here](http://developer.telerik.com/featured/nativescript-works/).
+More information on modules can be found [here](http://developer.telerik.com/featured/nativescript-works/).

 ### Connecting the model to the back end with the http module

 You probably noticed, if you created your own user on the registration page, that data was passing magically...somewhere.
-There's actually no magic involved; there is a config file that contains an API Key to [Telerik Back End Services](http://www.telerik.com/backend-services), where we are storing our users' information.
+There's actually no magic involved; there is a config file that contains an API Key to [Telerik BackEnd Services](http://www.telerik.com/backend-services), where we are storing our users' information.
 You don't have to use Telerik Backend Services; you can connect to any back end endpoint you like!
 The Groceries app just happens to use the Telerik endpoint.

 Take a look at `app/shared/config.js`.
 There's only a small code snippet there, but it includes a hard-coded API Key that we use throughout the app to access the back end (in real life, you would of course use your own API Key):